 My name is Jim Phelps.
 Im a psychiatrist (thats an M.D. doctor, who can prescribe medications for mental illness, as well as do psychotherapy).
 I treat severe brain disorders like schizophrenia, bipolar disorder, and "treatment resistant depression".
 Most people I see with depression have already had 3 different antidepressants and often at least one good psychotherapist, and theyre still struggling.
 So over the years Ive focused on how to treat that group of people.
 Not all of them have "bipolar disorder", but that diagnosis is the most treatable reason to still be struggling after all this treatment.

 So after telling the things you'll find on this site to many patients, I thought Id just write them down.
-It has been an easy way to make this story available to my patients.
+It has been an easy way to make this story available.
 You're welcome to it.
 Ive picked the stuff that most people want to know, and written it the way I tell it out loud.
-Hopefully by reading here youll learn enough to decide -- for yourself -- whether any of this really applies to you.
+Hopefully by reading here youll learn enough to decide -- for yourself -- whether any of this applies to you.

 Dont believe what you read here.
 Really.
 Be as skeptical as you want.
 Bipolar disorder is not a disease you want to have, thats for sure.
 I really hope youll look at some of the many references in here.
-When you see a name hanging like thisPhelps, click it: most have a little note telling you where the information referred to actually came from; in some cases youll get the reference itself.
+When you see a name hanging like thisPhelps, click it.
+Some have a little note telling you where the information referred to actually came from, but most links take you to the reference itself.
 These references are what you should listen to.
 They are written by national experts.

 Dont take it from me: read, ask questions, wonder out loud.
 This illness is extremely tricky, both in diagnosis and treatment.
 Eventually I hope youll know enough to participate very actively in each decision about your care.